premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-59. Can we change the return type Of `main()` method? what will be the output if we change if we change the type?
+59. Can we change the return type Of `main()` method? what will be the output if we change if we change the type?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)